 Online LearningOnline Classroom

-The online classroom (OC) technology will be used for tutorial discussions on a weekly basis each Tuesday from 1000-1200 during this semester.
+The online classroom (OC) technology will be used for tutorial discussions for a 2 hour weekly basis during this semester.
 Some information on the OC should have been provided to you, you need to familiarise yourself with this technology to become reasonably comfortable with using it prior to the start of the semester.

 Participation in the online classroom is compulsory.
 You need to attend at least 80% of the on line sessions.